amitaymolko/StandardHashBounties/README.md

-# Decipher
+# HashCracker
-Decipher - Proof of Time-Travel on the blockchain
+HashCracker - Proof of Time-Travel on the blockchain

 ## Develop
 Download and run [Ganache](http://truffleframework.com/ganache/)